aditya20233/microsoft-engage-2021-project/README.md

 - `Multiple Participant can join the meet at same time`
 - `Desktop and Mobile compatible`
 - `Recording`Record your Screen and Video
-- `Chat` Chat with friends, all partpicant see the messages
+- `Chat` Chat with friends, all partpicant can see the messages also when any participant send the messages all other participant get the `new` in chat icon
 - `Full Screen Mode` on click on the expand button on Video element full screen gets enabled
 - `Meeting Time` User can see the time for which you they are present in the meeting
 - `No download, plug-in entirely browser based`